Sweet Little Sixteen

 "Sweet Little Sixteen" is a rock and roll song written and first recorded by Chuck Berry, who released it as a single in January 1958.
 His performance of it at that year's Newport Jazz Festival was included in the documentary film Jazz on a Summer's Day.
-It reached number two on the Billboard Hot 100, one of two of Berry's second-highest positions—along with Johnny Rivers cover of "Memphis, Tennessee"—on that chart (surpassed only by his suggestive hit "My Ding-A-Ling", which reached number one in 1972).
+It reached number two on the Billboard Hot 100, one of two of Berry's second-highest positions—along with Johnny Rivers' cover of "Memphis, Tennessee"—on that chart (surpassed only by "My Ding-A-Ling", which reached number one in 1972).
 "Sweet Little Sixteen" also reached number one on the R&B Best Sellers chart.
-In the UK, it reached number 16 on the UK Official Charts.
+In the UK, it reached number 16 on the UK Singles Chart.
 Rolling Stone magazine ranked the song number 272 on its list of the "500 Greatest Songs of All Time" in 2004.
 He used the same melody on an earlier song, "The Little Girl From Central" recorded on Checkmate in 1955.